Colorado Counseling License Requirements

 To learn more about licensed marriage and family therapist careers, visit our LMFT career guide.

-The Colorado Department of Education issues special services licenses to school counselors.
+The Colorado Department of Education (CDE) issues Initial Special Services licenses to prospective school counselors.
 In Colorado, school counselors are able to work with all age groups, from early years to 21 years of age to provide age-appropriate academic, personal, and behavioral support for academic achievement.
-The Department requires a graduate degree in school counseling and completion of an approved school counseling preparation program.
-As some degree programs are also approved as preparation programs, it is possible to meet these two requirements simultaneously.
-According to new rules, the program should be accredited by CACREP, but non-accredited programs may still be accepted if the application is submitted by June 30, 2021.
+The CDE requires a master’s degree or higher in school counseling.
+The program should be accredited by the Council for Accreditation of Counseling & Related Educational Programs (CACREP).
 The program must include at least 100 hours of practicum and 600 hours of supervised internship.
 Follow these steps to earn a school counseling license in Colorado:

 - Submit fingerprints to the Colorado Bureau of Investigation.

 - Pass the Praxis exam for professional school counselors.

 - Submit your application for a special services license.

 Read more about this pathway on our school counseling career guide.